Back to blog

 Best for: Tinkerers who want a custom look and enjoy maintaining it.

-These are PHP template packs you upload to a web host to display data coming from Cumulus or WeeWX.
-They can look great, but they depend on a steady stream of files arriving over FTP, and they break in frustrating ways: a PHP version bump on your host, a stalled upload, a missing file, or a template that has not been updated in years.
+These templates can look great, but they depend on a steady stream of files arriving over FTP, and they break in frustrating ways: a PHP version bump on your host, a stalled upload, a missing file, or a template that has not been updated in years.
 They add a second moving part on top of the software already running at home.

 It does one thing and does it well: turn a Davis WeatherLink station into a beautiful, maintenance-free website.
 If you want the backstory, read Why I Built Pro Weather.